Dref360/obsidian-ai-companion/README.md

 - **AI-Powered Q&A**: Select any sentence in your Obsidian note and ask a question using ChatGPT.
 - **Text Replacement**: Get AI-generated answers and replace the selected text with these insights effortlessly.

+## Local Installation

+1. Clone the repo in your vault `.obsidian/plugins/`
+2. Build the project with `npm run build`
+3. Activate the Plugin in Obsidian

-## Installation
+## Installation throught the marketplace (In Progress)

 1. Download the plugin from the Obsidian Community Plugins marketplace.
 2. Enable the plugin within the Obsidian settings under the "Community Plugins" section.

 ## Usage

+1. In Settings > AI Writing Companion set your API Key from OpenAI

-1. Highlight a sentence in your note.
+2. Highlight a sentence in your note.

-2. Invoke the AI function to ask a question.
+3. Invoke the AI function to ask a question.

 <p align="left">
   <img src="images/context_menu.png" width="25%">